aultimus/cryptotracker/README.md

 cryptotracker is a RESTful webservice implemented in python using flask.
 You can use cryptotracker to request recent data about cryptocurrencies.

-cryptotracker can be ran in development mode via `./rundev.sh`

 you can set the environment variable `CRYPTOWATCH_PUBLIC_KEY` in order to use a cryptowatch api key with this service, not setting the env var will result in using the free api allowance.

 The exchange used by the server can be configured before running the server, default is kraken.

+## development

+Firstly you will need to make sure that you have `pipenv` and `python3.9` installed and then run:
+`pipenv install`
+`pipenv shell`

+cryptotracker can then be ran in development mode via `./rundev.sh`.

 ## /pairs endpoint
 cryptotracker exposes the pairs endpoint which can be used to request a list of available pairs.